Ai Accountant

 Many legacy setups simply cannot meet the Companies Act's audit trail standards:

 • Excel Workflows: No automated, tamper proof logging.
+Manual tracking introduces errors.

 • Basic Accounting Software: Partial trails that can be disabled or that omit edit history.

-• Custom Solutions: Rarely designed for compliance—retrofitting is expensive and error prone.
+• Custom Solutions: Rarely designed for compliance.
+Retrofitting is expensive and error prone.

 Selecting Your Audit Trail Compliance Solution